 Warren comes from a musical family – brothers Darrell and Kenny are also gifted musicians.
 His father, Kimball Blair, who passed away in 2017, was a legendary fiddle player that performed with many national acts over his 50 year career.

 JOHN BROWN (guitar, vocals) grew up around Bluegrass.
 His father, John Brown, Sr. was a well-known guitar player and singer.
 At age 8, John got his first guitar and by age 10 he started playing bass with his fathers band, The One Way Express Bluegrass Gospel Band (which he still fills in with occasionally).
 Throughout the years, John has performed in several New Jersey based bands, including the Home Cooking Band and his own band, the Bel-Aire Boys.
 In addition, John was a member of Ivan Sexton and the Delaware Valley Boys and has performed several times at the Delaware Valley Bluegrass Festival.

-John's biggest musical influences include the Stanley Brothers, Flatt and Scruggs and the Osborne Brothers.
+John’s biggest musical influences include the Stanley Brothers, Flatt and Scruggs and the Osborne Brothers.
 His guitar style is influenced by the Stanley Sound and he enjoys cross picking leads.
-John makes his home in Millville, NJ with his wife Michele and a Chihuahua named Bella.
+John makes his home in Millville, NJ with his wife Michele.